-206. The representative of China said that the Copyright Law was promulgated in 1990, which established the basic copyright protection system in China together with the Implementing Rules of the Copyright Law (30 May 1991), the Provisions on the Implementation of the International Copyright Treaty (25 September 1992) and other related laws and regulations.
+- 268. The representative of China said that the Copyright Law, which was promulgated in 1990, established the basic copyright protection system in China together with the Implementing Rules of the Copyright Law (30 May 1991), the Provisions on the Implementation of the International Copyright Treaty (25 September 1992) and other related laws and regulations.
 In principle, this system was in compliance with the international IPR treaties and practices.
-For the protection of copyright and neighbouring rights, not only civil and criminal liabilities but also administrative liabilities, were provided for in this system, hence the infringing activities could be curbed in a timely and effective manner and the legitimate rights of the right-holders could be protected.

-207. Some members of the Working Party expressed concerns about the consistency of China's current law on the protection of copyright and related rights with the TRIPS Agreement.
+For the protection of copyright and neighbouring rights, not only civil and criminal liabilities but also administrative liabilities, were provided for in this system.
+Hence the infringing activities could be curbed in a timely and effective manner and the legitimate rights of the right-holders could be protected. - 269.
+Some members of the Working Party expressed concerns about the consistency of China's current law on the protection of copyright and related rights with the TRIPS Agreement.
 In particular, members noted the need to clarify the rights of performers and producers to bring them into conformity with the requirements of Article 14 of the TRIPS Agreement.
-In addition, improvements were needed with respect to enforcement of copyright to provide expressly for provisional measures to preserve evidence, including documentary evidence and for remedies sufficient to deter further infringements.

-208. The representative of China responded that, realizing that there were some existing differences between China's copyright laws and the TRIPS Agreement, the amendment to the Copyright Law had been accelerated at present.
-The amendment would soon be submitted to the Standing Committee of the National People's Congress.
+In addition, improvements were needed with respect to enforcement of copyright to provide expressly for provisional measures to preserve evidence, including documentary evidence and for remedies sufficient to deter further infringements. - 270.
+The representative of China responded that, realizing that there were some existing differences between China's copyright laws and the TRIPS Agreement, the amendment to the Copyright Law had been accelerated.
 The proposed amendments would clarify the payment system by broadcasting organizations which use the recording products and also include the following provisions: rental rights in respect of computer programs and movies, mechanical performance rights, rights of communication to the public and related protection measures, protection of database compilation, provisional measures, increasing the legitimate compensation amount and strengthening the measures against infringing activities.
-China's copyright regime including the Implementing Rules of the Copyright Law and the Provisions on the Implementation of the

-International Copyright Treaty would be amended so as to ensure full consistency with China's obligations under the TRIPS Agreement.
+China's copyright regime including the Implementing Rules of the Copyright Law and the Provisions on the Implementation of the International Copyright Treaty would be amended so as to ensure full consistency with China's obligations under the TRIPS Agreement.
 The Working Party took note of these commitments.